Mera Peak (6476m) Short Climb

 • Max Altitude4900m

-The journey is starting by ascending through the moraine ridge then followed by a scree slope to arrive Mera la.
-The sunset from the pass is truly spectacular with the peaks of the Honku Himal glowing red in the setting sun
+The journey starts by ascending through the moraine ridge, followed by a scree slope to arrive at Mera la.
+The sunset from the pass is truly spectacular, with the peaks of the Honku Himal glowing red in the setting sun

 • Accommodation Lodge